elneilios/cu-fcchat-docker/README.md

 Custom phpBB styles are maintained in the `custom-styles/` directory, separate from the volatile `phpbb/` folder.
 This ensures they are never lost during backups, restores, or upgrades.

 **Current styles:**
-- `cu-fcchat` - Custom Cambridge United theme with Exo 2 and Orbitron fonts
+- `cu-fcchat` - Custom Colchester United theme with Exo 2 and Orbitron fonts

 **Syncing custom styles:**
 ```pwsh